Is there any biological or natural treatment for rheumatic diseases such as lupus, scleroderma, and rheumatoid arthritis?

 Th2 – protein mediated immunity

--responsible for fighting bacteria
+-responsible for fighting bacteria in some cases, parasites especially also

 -can cause allergies